Cultural globalization: Contributing factors

 Macroregions, such as the European Union and North American Free Trade Agreement, are a substantial influence on the growth of cultural globalization.
 Increased flow of commerce across borders has resulted in increased cultural homogeneity and a decrease in nationalism.
 Technology, as well as the distribution of wealth internationally, have driven these cultural relationships through trade as well, especially in regards to the market for art.
 From the perspective of the supply side of the market, the development of new technologies give artists the ability to spread their creations across borders more easily.
 From the demand side, wealthy customers (in the western world in particular) have allowed the continual creation, appreciation, and spread of art from lesser developed countries.
 An example of this phenomenon would be the spread of reggae music in the United States.

-The rise of Popular Culture, or pop-culture, has certainly has certainly contributed to the formation of a unified, homogenous world culture.
+The rise of popular culture, or pop-culture, has certainly contributed to the formation of a unified, homogenous world culture.
 Digital communication through websites such as YouTube, Spotify, or other social media platforms have allowed people from various backgrounds to share their personal culture and be exposed to that of others.

 Intermingling between countries and their cultures can also be attributed to tourism and immigration across borders.
 This has become more apparent in contemporary times where travel is much more easily accessible due to advancements in transportation technologies.
 For example, the mass immigration of middle eastern refugees to Europe has shifted the demographics of the region significantly, having a ripple effect that is reflected in various European cultures.
 This has led to tensions between ethnic groups and an increase in xenophobic sentiment.
 One example that illustrates this tension is the ban of religious face coverings in France.